KevKibe/African-Whisper/README.md

 - Sign up to HuggingFace and get your token keys use this [guide](https://huggingface.co/docs/hub/en/security-tokens).

-- Sign up ro wandb and get your token keys use this [guide](https://app.wandb.ai/login?signup=true)
+- Sign up for wandb and get your token keys use this [guide](https://app.wandb.ai/login?signup=true)

 ## Usage on a Notebook